Foulest/Chatter/README.md

 In order to start using Chatter, you will need to clone the repository and run the `main` method in the `Chatter` class.

-After inputting your **[OAuth Token](https://twitchapps.com/tmi/)**  and the channel you want to listen to, you can start sending messages to the chat and the application will translate them into key presses.
+After inputting your **[OAuth Token](https://twitchapps.com/tmi/)** and the channel you want to listen to, Chatter will start listening to chat and sending inputs to the active window.

 All of Chatter's inputs are case-sensitive and can be modified in the `ALLOWED_INPUTS` list in the main class.
 Uppercase messages hold the button down for one second; lowercase messages press the button once.